MicrosoftDocs/azure-docs/articles/defender-for-iot/organizations/tutorial-palo-alto.md

 ---
-title: Integrate Palo Alto with Microsoft Defender for IoT
+title: Integrate Palo Alto with Microsoft Defender for IoT (legacy)
-description: This article describes how to integrate Palo Alto with Microsoft Defender for IoT using Defender for IoT's integration. ms.date: 06/26/2023 ms.topic: how-to
+description: This article describes how to integrate Palo Alto with Microsoft Defender for IoT using Defender for IoT's legacy, on-premises integration. ms.date: 06/26/2023 ms.topic: how-to
 ---